 Phase-change materials undergo a semiconductor to metal phase transition at a specific phase transition temperature.
-Among the different thermochromic materials such as niobium dioxide (NbO2) and vanadium sesquioxide (V2O3), VO2 is widely employed due to its lower phase transition temperature, Tc= 341 K (68 °C) [15].
-VO2 is a very promising tunable polar material finding use in diverse applications where a high dynamic range is required [16].
-The phase transition from insulating monoclinic phase into a metallic tetragonal (rutile) phase is accompanied by drastic changes in optical, electrical and magnetic properties.
-Tunable optical properties of VO2 due to phase transition have received burgeoning amount of interest from scientific community in recent years.
-In particular, the thermal emissivity variation activated by temperature in VO2 in both the visible [17], the IR [4, 18-19] and THz ranges [20] have been demonstrated.
+Among the different thermochromic materials such as niobium dioxide (NbO2) and vanadium sesquioxide (V2O3), VO2 is widely employed due to its lower phase transition temperature, Tc = 341 K (68 °C).15 VO2 is a very promising tunable polar material used in diverse applications where a high dynamic range is required.16 The phase transition from an insulating monoclinic phase into a metallic tetragonal (rutile) phase is accompanied by drastic changes in optical, electrical, and magnetic properties.
+Tunable optical properties of VO2 due to phase transition have received a burgeoning amount of interest from the scientific community in recent years.
+In particular, the thermal emissivity variation activated by temperature in VO2 in the visible,17 the IR,^{4,18,19} and THz ranges20 has been demonstrated.

-In the present work, we investigate tunable perfect absorber composed of a lithography-free, ultrathin film of vanadium dioxide (VO2) on a sapphire substrate inspired by an earlier work [5].
-It has been shown that an intermediate state of the insulator-metal phase transition (IMT) in VO2 arises around the transition temperature, displaying multiple co-existing phases, thus resulting in an effective medium with tunable optical properties in the infrared range.
-Specifically, experimental results demonstrated that absorption coefficient can be extremely enhanced in proximity to the phase transition temperature resulting in perfect absorption at a given wavelength and temperature.
-Thermal control of phase coexistence was still required in order to get the minimum reflectivity condition and enables high dynamic range of the absorption from 20% to 99.75% at $\lambda = 11.6 \mu m$ [5].
+In this work, we investigate a tunable perfect absorber composed of a lithography-free, ultra-thin film of vanadium dioxide (VO_2) on a sapphire substrate inspired by an earlier work.5 It has been shown that an intermediate state of the insulator-metal phase transition (IMT) in VO2 arises around the transition temperature, displaying multiple co-existing phases, thus resulting in an effective medium with tunable optical properties in the infrared range.
+Specifically, experimental results demonstrated that the absorption coefficient can be extremely enhanced in proximity to the phase transition temperature resulting in perfect absorption at a given wavelength and temperature.
+Thermal control of phase coexistence was still required in order to get the minimum reflectivity condition and enable a high dynamic range of the absorption from 20% to 99.75% at $\lambda = 11.6 \,\mu\text{m.}^5$

-Here, we investigated a set of VO2 samples prepared using different amount of W dopants using pulsed laser deposition (PLD) technique.
+Here, we investigated a set of VO2 samples prepared using different amounts of W dopants using pulsed laser deposition (PLD) technique.
 The thermal tuning of the phase co-existence was found to be preserved in the W-doped VO2 films.
-Moreover, we found that by increasing W doping concentration, the absorption enhancement observed at the phase transition temperature (68°C) can be reduced to room temperature.
+Moreover, we found that by increasing W doping concentration, the absorption enhancement observed at the phase transition temperature (68 °C) can be reduced to room temperature.
 Thus, our investigated thin films enable perfect absorption at room temperature within a subwavelength thickness.
-Such a simple thin-film architecture could enable advances in different IR application areas such as modulators, control of thermal radiation, tunable radiative cooling, thermoregulating layer, thermal emitters, and bolometers.
+Such a simple thin-film architecture could enable advances in different IR application areas, such as modulators, control of thermal radiation, tunable radiative cooling, thermoregulating layers, thermal emitters, and bolometers.